 - Gallery © ROCCO Design Architects Limited

-The architectural design is a fresh interpretation of Chinese aesthetics, drawing inspiration from traditional art and architecture, as well as Hong Kong’s urban environment today.
+The architectural design is a fresh interpretation of Chinese aesthetics, drawing inspiration from traditional art and architecture, as well as Hong Kong’s urban environment.
 The museum building occupies some 10,000 square metres.
 The building has a total floor area of about 30,000 square metres.
 Nine galleries comprise 7,700 square meters.
 Visitors will also enjoy ample rest areas inside and outside the museum, as well as an auditorium, atriums, educational spaces, gift shops, and dining areas.
-The museum also provides barrier-free facilities and nursery rooms.
+The museum provides barrier-free facilities and nursery rooms.

 Vision and Mission